Skip to Content

 Possession and access deal with the physical custody and visitation schedule.
 The parent with whom the child primarily lives is referred to as the "custodial parent," while the other parent is the "noncustodial parent."
 The noncustodial parent typically has visitation rights according to a schedule outlined in the court order.

-The court decides these arrangements based on the best interests of the child, taking into consideration factors such as the child's preferences (if old enough), the physical and emotional well-being of each parent, and the ability of each parent to provide a stable and supportive environment.
+The court decides these arrangements based on the best interests of the child, considering factors such as the child's preferences (if old enough), the physical and emotional well-being of each parent, and the ability of each parent to provide a stable and supportive environment.

 How Our Houston Attorneys Can Assist with Your Custody Case